VIP-MUN-DeepLearning/Class-0/README.md

 # Class-0
 Installing Anaconda, Cuda, cuDNN, and Tensorflow on windows 7/8/10

+You can also refer to the Wiki section for instruction.

 Please make sure you have Nvidia GPU (from Windows Device Manager) if you dont have, you can use your CPU but becarful when you install Tensorflow, just use the CPU version.